Howard Pepper 1918

 He shook his head.
 “I’ve got some things to do first.”

-He stayed at the barn for a few minutes, messing around with his tackle.
-I hung around to see what he was doing.
-We split the load and carried everything to the pickup.
-We headed to the house for a dinner of baked ham, potatoes, and corn.
+Jack stayed at the barn for a few minutes, messing around with his tackle.
+I hung around to watch.
+He brought out some set lines, the worms, and two buckets.
+We split the load and put everything in the pickup.
+Then we went in for a dinner of baked ham, potatoes, and corn.

-Upon our return to the barn, my dad disappeared for a few minutes.
-He went to the pickup and looked in the bed.
-“Jack, get another bucket and your net.”
+After dinner, Dad, Jack, and I went to the pickup.
+Dad went into the barn for a few minutes.
+He came back to the pickup and looked in the bed.
+“Jack, grab another bucket.”

-He always said, “Howard was the first person who believed in me.”
+He always said, “My Dad was the first person who believed in me.”

-He told me this story: “I came out to the ranch to help with the hay.
-I told my mom I would work Howard into the ground.
-Instead, it was the other way around—by noon, I was ready to quit when he was just starting.
+He told me this story: “I came to the ranch to help with the hay.
+I told my mother I would work Howard into the ground.
+Instead, it was the other way around.
+By noon, I was ready to quit, and he was just starting.
 He didn’t give me lip, just told me to show up the next day.”

-Jack tossed the bucket and net into the pickup.
+Jack tossed the bucket into the pickup.
 We headed south to the largest beaver dam on our property.
-My dad got out of the pickup to survey the pond to make sure the beavers were in their den.
-The beaver’s pond kept water in the stream all summer.
-He didn’t want to kill his engineers.
+Dad got out to survey the pond to make sure the beavers were in their den.
+The beaver’s pond kept water in the stream all summer, and he didn’t want to hurt his engineers.

-Jack got out and took out the set lines, the net, and the can of worms.
-He handed me a bucket.
-He walked up next to my dad and started baiting the hooks on the set lines.
+Jack got out.
+He took out the set lines, the net, a bucket, and the can of worms from the pickup.
+He handed me the bucket, then walked up next to Dad and started baiting the hooks on the set lines.

 Dad turned to look at him and asked, “What the hell are you doing?”

-Jack looked astonished and replied, “I’m baiting the hooks so we can catch some suckers for tomorrow.”
+Jack looked astonished.
+“I’m baiting the hooks so we can catch some suckers for tomorrow.”

-“We don’t have all day to sit here and fish for suckers!
+Dad said, “We don’t have all day to fish for suckers!
 We have another mile of fence to go.”

-My dad took out a half stick of dynamite from the pocket of his overalls.
-He prepared the fuse with his cigarette in one hand.
+Dad pulled a half stick of dynamite from his overalls pocket.
+He prepared the fuse, holding his cigarette in one hand.
 Jack just stared.
-My dad crimped the fuse into the detonator with his teeth to finish the job.
-He put the detonator in the dynamite, lit the fuse, and tossed it into the pond.
+Dad crimped the fuse to the detonator with his teeth, put it in the dynamite, lit the fuse, and tossed it into the pond.

-We drove back to the barn, unloaded the buckets of fish and the worms.
-Dad and Jack left for another afternoon of fencing.
-I hung around the barn and played with the fish.
+Dad checked the dam, then we drove back to the barn, unloaded the buckets of fish, the worms, and Jack’s tackle.
+Dad, Jack, and Bill left for another afternoon of fencing.
+I stayed at the barn and played with the fish.

 Dad seemed obsessed with the sinkers, having fished this spot before.
 He said, “Is that all the heavy sinkers we have?
 We’re going to lose some.”